IRS Forms

 How do payments and deadlines work?

 Fund withholding during the year using Form 8813.
-File Form 8804 with all duplicate 8805s by the 15th day of the fourth month after year end for calendar‑year partnerships, typically April 15.
+File Form 8804 with all duplicate 8805s by the 15th day of the 3rd month after year end for calendar‑year partnerships, typically March 15 (June 15 if the partnership keeps its books outside the U.S. and Puerto Rico).
 File Form 7004 to extend filing, but not payment.

 What are the current penalty amounts if forms are late or incorrect?